 The goal of a last will and testament is to give written instructions to divide and distribute assets after death.
-The Testator is the person creating a Will.
+The person creating a will is called the Testator.
 The Will also names people to achieve the Testator’s affairs upon death and potentially act as either trustees or guardians for his children or loved ones after death.

 When the Will is created, the Testator must